rbbrdckybk/ai-art-generator/README.md

 ```
 !CUDA_DEVICE = 0
 ```
 This will force GPU 0 be to used (the default).
 Useful if you have multiple GPUs - you can run multiple instances, each with it's own prompt file specifying a unique GPU ID.
-Note that this is not currently supported for Stable Diffusion.
 ```
 !WIDTH = 384
 !HEIGHT = 384